glhrmv/teeko/interim_report.md

 ### Definition

 The game board will be defined internally as a list of lists.
-Each element of the outer list represents a line in the board.
-Here are some examples of board
+Each element of the outer list represents a row in the board, with each element of a row corresponding to a cell, i.e., a position on the board.
-states:
+Here are some examples of board states:

 ~~~prolog
 /* Starting board: All cells are empty, defined by the atom e */